 Given that, you would think there is little debate that this prophecy is plainly unfulfilled.
 Yet, you will find Bible commentaries that mention how Isaiah 17 was fulfilled in other events of the Bible, such as in 732 BC when Assyria defeated the Arameans and their capital Damascus (2 Kings 16:9).
-The problem is that while although the prophecy has been partially fulfilled in the past, this does not mean it does not have dual fulfillments, as is often the case with Bible prophecies.
-Usually parts of the prophecy are not fulfilled until a later, final fulfillment.
-In this case, the part about Damascus ceasing to be a city and become a heap of ruins is plainly yet future.
-This is very strong language that stands in contrast to Damascus' status as the oldest city.
-In fact, Bible skeptics list Isaiah 17 as proof that the Bible is not true.
+The problem is that although the prophecy has been partially fulfilled in the past, this does not mean it does not have dual fulfillments, as is often the case with Bible prophecies.
+Usually all parts of the prophecy are not fulfilled until a later, final fulfillment.
+In this case, the part about Damascus ceasing to be a city and becoming a heap of ruins is plainly not accomplished.
+That's a bleak picture that stands in contrast to Damascus' status as the oldest city.
+(In fact, Bible skeptics use Isaiah 17 as proof that the Bible is not true!)

-If this is correct, then the bleak message of Isaiah 17 is that this capital city of 2.5 million people is one day going to end and a heap of ruins will be left in its place.
+If this is correct, then Isaiah 17 is a dire warning for this capital city of 2.5 million people.
+One day the city will suffer tragegy of some kind leaving a heap of ruins in its place.

-However, for a modern city to end its run and become an uninhabited pile of ruins is something unprecedented.
-For example, Hiroshima and Nagasaki, the targets of the first atomic bombs, continue as cities to this day, despite having been partially leveled from the atomic blast.
+Or consider Hiroshima and Nagasaki, the targets of the first atomic bombs.
+They continue as cities to this day, despite having been partially leveled from first two nuclear bomb attacks in history.
 The reasons for this are twofold.
 The first two atomic bombs (Fat Man and Little Boy) used on Japan were on the small side by today's standards.
 Secondly, the bombs were detonated high above the cities, in what is called an “air burst.”
 Air bursts produce greatly reduced fallout levels compared to ground strikes.
 This makes it feasible to rebuild and reinhabit the area, just as Japan did.

-Damascus' fate is different than either of these cities or perhaps any other.
+Damascus' predicted fate is distinct from either of these cities or perhaps any other.
 Its buildings and streets will not just be deserted, but they will be left as a “heap of ruins.”
 I am not aware of a case in modern times of that happening to a city.
 There are cities that have been wiped out by tsunamis or even volcanic explosions, but they have been rebuilt and not left as heaps of ruins.
 The real estate still has value to former inhabitants and with a concerted effort they can acheive reconstruction of the city soon enough.

-Perhaps Hiroshima and Nagasaki provide the cloest concept for how Damascus' complete destruction and abandonment is likely to happen.
+Nevertheless, Hiroshima and Nagasaki may provide the best case for how Damascus' complete destruction and abandonment is likely to happen.
 A nuclear bomb with a larger yield or a series of bombs with smaller yields could turn an entire city to a heap of ruins.
 This is quite feasible in Damascus' case since it is small, only approximately 40 square miles in area.
-If a ground burst attack is used instead of air bursts, the strong fallout would keep people from coming back to rebuild and reinhabit it.
+If a ground burst attack is used instead of air bursts, the lingering radioactive fallout would keep people from coming back to rebuild and reinhabit it.